Design Strategies in Sustainable Architecture

 By demonstrating the potential for passive design principles in a dense urban setting, this initiative not only sets a high standard for sustainable housing.
 It also contributes to the preservation of the city’s architectural heritage – demonstrating the compatibility of modern energy efficiency with historical structures.

-Ivy Commons and Hemlock Towns Developments by AVLV
+Ivy Commons and Hemlock Towns by AVLV Architecture I Development

-At AVLV, our design team often combines passive and active design strategies to make our buildings more energy-efficient and less expensive to operate.
+At AVLV Architecture I Development our design team often combines passive and active design strategies to make our buildings more energy-efficient and less expensive to operate.
 For example, we added a solar pergola, shared intensive green roof, and geothermal heating and cooling to our mixed-use Ivy Commons project.
 This development boasts fourteen residential units, one commercial space, and electric car charging in our shared parking area.

 Our Hemlock Towns project — which is a rowhouse development like those described above — offers residents a photovoltaic pergola alongside other sustainable features that reduce the building’s environmental impact.
-Explore additional AVLV projects here.
+Explore additional projects here

 Other Initiatives in Philadelphia Include...

-• A new Heat Pump Installation Lab by Philadelphia’s Energy Coordinating Agency
+• The new Heat Pump Installation Lab by Philadelphia’s Energy Coordinating Agency

 • The PECO Energy Efficiency Program